arrow1010/RESTAPI_CRUD_DEMO/README.md

 # RESTAPI_CRUD_DEMO

 #Hi friends
-I have createed a demo rest api that performs all crud operations
+I have created a demo rest api that performs all crud operations

 how to use ?
 -Download and import project in your IDE